Best Way To Clean Vomit From a Car To Eliminate Stains and Odors

 1. Remove vomit

-You can use a piece of cardboard together with a paper plate to “scoop” up vomit.
+You can use a piece of cardboard with a paper plate to “scoop” up vomit.
 A spoon or spatula also works.

 Take care not to apply too much pressure to car seats or upholstery when cleaning the area which could cause the organic waste to spread or sink deeper.